RedHatSatellite/satellite-performance-tuning/docs/system-requirements.rst

 Instructions for use:

 1. Determine the profile you wish to use
 2. Run `satellite-installer --tuning large`.
-This will apply the chose tuning profile.
+This will apply to the chosen tuning profile.
 3. Resume operations

 NOTE: The specific tuning settings for each profile can be viewed in the configuration files contained in `/usr/share/foreman-installer/config/foreman.hiera/tuning/sizes`